Crowdfund Campaign – What is it?

 Stories – Empower people to use an idea through narrative

-✤ Have a captivating and clear campaign title: keep it simple yet intriguing, use relevant keywords to help people find your campaign with ease, be direct with your main call to action.
+Keep it simple yet intriguing.
+Use relevant keywords to help people find your campaign with ease.
+Be direct with your main call to action.

-✤ Use eye-catching campaign card image: use close-up shots of individual or team or of the product which stands out, make your product and idea clear and use colour to help with the aesthetics.
+Use close-up shots of individual or team or of the product which stands out.
+Make your product and idea clear and use colour to help with the aesthetics.

-✤ Set up a campaign timeline and schedule: have time to prep – 60 days is often a great start, plan the campaign for about 30-45 days, have time for funding disbursements – typically 15 to 30 days, use holidays and seasonal trends to add more momentum to your campaign.
+Have time to prepare.
+Plan the campaign for about 30-45 days, have time for funding disbursements – typically 15 to 30 days.
+Use holidays and seasonal trends to add more momentum to your campaign.

-✤ Relevant use of perks: Whether it shares they are going to receive or rewards, make your perks clear and well-planned to help raise your brand awareness.
-Communication is key, therefore you must inform your audience of the type of perks you offer and how long they last.
+Whether shares or rewards, make your perks clear and well-planned to help raise your brand awareness.
+Communication is key.
+Therefore, you must inform your audience of the type of perks you offer and how long they last.

 How Drop can turn your idea into a success story